 The aim of compliance consultancy for combination products is to ensure rapid compliance with requirements and to align the quality management system with national or international requirements.
 Efficiently and precisely.

 Innovations for Integral Combination Products within the EU

-All Market Authorization Holders of integral Combination Products which are approved as a pharmaceutical product must comply with new regulatory requirements.
-By the end of the transitional period of the EU Medical Device Regulation (EU MDR 2017/745) on May 26, 2021, the requirements of Article 117 have to be implemented.
+All Market Authorization Holders of integral Combination Products which are approved as a pharmaceutical product must comply with new regulatory requirements with implementation of EU MDR 2017/745.
+By the end of the transitional period in May 2021, the requirements of Article 117 have to be implemented.

 For the medical device component – if the component itself is not an approved medical device – a confirmation of the Notified Body must now be obtained, certifying that the General Safety and Performance Requirements (GSPR) according to EU MDR Annex I are met.
-As a result of these General Safety and Performance Requirements (GSPRs), Market Authorization Holders are faced with new requirements, as for example Risk Management according to ISO 14971:2019, which is state of the art at this time but not yet a harmonized standard to the EU MDR.
+As a result of these General Safety and Performance Requirements (GSPRs), Market Authorization Holders are faced with new requirements, as for example Risk Management according to ISO 14971.

 Market Authorization Holders have so far been able to launch integral Combination Products on the European market solely via the pharmaceutical approval process.
 In the future, however, medical device regulations will also have to be taken into account, and expert knowledge will have to be built up or consulted.